For Me and My Gal (film)

-For Me and My Gal is a 1942 American musical film directed by Busby Berkeley and starring Judy Garland, Gene Kelly – in his film debut – and George Murphy, and featuring Martha Eggerth and Ben Blue.
+For Me and My Gal is a 1942 American musical film directed by Busby Berkeley, and starring Judy Garland, George Murphy, Martha Eggerth, Ben Blue and Gene Kelly in his film debut.
 The film was written by Richard Sherman, Fred F. Finklehoffe and Sid Silvers, based on a story by Howard Emmett Rogers inspired by a true story about vaudeville actors Harry Palmer and Jo Hayden, when Palmer was drafted into World War I. The film was a production of the Arthur Freed unit at MGM.

 Plot

 In the heyday of vaudeville, on the verge of America's entrance into World War I, two talented performers, Jo Hayden (Judy Garland) and Harry Palmer (Gene Kelly), set their sights on playing the Palace Theatre on Broadway, the epitome of vaudeville success, and marrying immediately after.

-Just weeks before their plans are to be realized Harry gets a draft notice.
+Just weeks before their plans are to be realized, Harry gets a draft notice.
 Intending to obtain a short delay before reporting for duty, he intentionally smashes his hand in a trunk.
 That same day Jo is notified that her brother, who had been studying to be a doctor, has died in the war.

 When she realizes what Harry has done, she rejects him and leaves the act.
 Harry then tries to undo his rash act and enlist, but none of the armed services will take him as his hand has been permanently crippled.
 Eventually, he resigns himself to participating in the war effort the only way left open to him, entertaining front-line troops for the YMCA.

 When he and his partner find themselves dangerously close to the front, Harry heroically sets out to warn off an ambulance convoy heading into an artillery bombardment.
 He is wounded while destroying an enemy machine-gun emplacement ambushing the convoy and is apparently commended for his bravery.

-After the war, during a victory performance at the Palace Theatre, Jo Hayden performs When Johnny Comes Marching Home Again and sees Harry in the audience.
+After the war, during a victory performance at the Palace Theatre, Jo Hayden performs "When Johnny Comes Marching Home Again" and sees Harry in the audience.
 She runs to him and the two reunite on stage to sing "For Me and My Gal", the first song they'd ever performed.